“You can’t be what you can’t see.”

 Action: YadaZing is an app that helps English learners move beyond basic English proficiency to fluency.
-Instead of using canned content and preset levels, they curate fun, authentic videos like TED Talks and clips from movies, build real English lessons based on the learner’s needs, and ensure she is exposed to a breath of speakers as well as topics so that she can begin to speak and understand real English with confidence.
+Instead of using canned content and preset levels, they curate fun, authentic videos like TED Talks and clips from movies, build real English lessons based on the learner’s needs and ensure she is exposed to a breadth of speakers as well as topics so that she can begin to speak and understand real English with confidence.

 “Pitching at LWT was a fantastic experience.
 The LWT crowd felt more intimate and supportive than other places we have pitched before.
 Since pitching LWT, I have connected with dozens of fantastic women who wanted to help YadaZing in some way or just simply share their experiences learning English, and tell me they wished YadaZing had existed when they were learning English.”

 24. Model View Culture – cultural and social critiques of tech communities

 Vision: MVC starts conversations about social justice issues in tech.

 (On “culture fit”): I know a number of women who have been turned down from jobs because they “weren’t a culture fit.”
 People will say “not a culture fit” without having to define what that means.
 It’s almost this sacred space which lets them uncritically reject people from the company or from the team.
 On the surface level it tends to mean “We just don’t like you.
 You’re different from us.
 We don’t want to figure out how to work with you.”
 “Not a culture fit” gives us a really easy way to disregard your experience and you as a person.

 Action: Model View Culture publishes the original work of technologists, activists, writers, educators, and artists.
 It aims to present compelling cultural and social critique, highlight the work and achievement of diverse communities in tech, and explore the use of technology for social justice.

 25. Make Love Not Porn – the Etsy of sexy videos